bellehkim/Amazon-Price-Tracker/README.md

 # Amazon Price Tracker (Android)

 An Android application that allows users to track the price history and current price of Amazon products.
 Users can add items to their wishlist and receive notifications when prices drop.

 ## 📱 Features
 - Add products to a wishlist by entering Amazon product details
 - Track current product price using Amazon’s API
+  - Supports **Amazon US domain only**
 - Display simple UI to manage wishlisted items

 ## 📌 Future Implementation (To-Do)